ChrisWiegman/kana/README.md

 - `databaseClient` **phpmyadmin** - the default database client for accessing the database directly (currently `phpmyadmin` and `tableplus` are supported)
 - `databaseVersion` **11** - the default database version used for sites.
 11 is chosen for the default MariaDB database.
 You will need to update this if you switch to MySQL.
 - `environment` **local** - the default usage of the `environment` start flag
-- `imageUpdateDays` **1** - the number of days Kana will wait between checking for updated Docker images.
-Set this to `0` to disable the check for newer images altogether (Kana will only download missing images)
 - `mailpit` **false** - the default usage of the `mailpit` start flag
 - `multisite` **none** - set to either `subdirectory` or `subdomain` to create the site as the appropriate type of Multisite installation.
 - `php` **8.2** - the default PHP version used for new sites (see [https://hub.docker.com/_/wordpress] for all supported versions)